 Needless to say these were a hit with her.
 It was a few trial and error attempts before she really like them though.
+She is a gluten free SNOB.
 Thankfully she has been steady on the gluten free diet.
 NO CHEATING!

 It has been hard work.
 I had to step up my gluten free cooking/baking game.
 My dear mother is hard work when it comes to hear taste buds.
 The words ‘gluten free’ would make her gag.

 Somali style crepes/pancakes

 So I say pancakes but these are really crepes.
 These cassava and buckwheat crepes really do resemble the ones we grew up eating.
 Somali culture lives on crepes!
 Unlike some pancakes /crepes were not usually a special treat or just a weekend thing.
 We would have them all through the week.
 Especially in the evenings with a nice cup of milky tea!

 In a Somali household you start drinking tea at a very young age.
 To be honest half the glass is milk.
 But you just felt super grown up with that hot cup of tea and delicious crepes drenched in honey!

 Our household was definitely a crepe and honey household.
 Do not even bother making crepes or pancakes if there is no honey.
 Nope no thanks!